Ojimarvisazuka/GLOBAL-SHARK-ATTACKS/README.md

 ## Data Sourcing
 This dataset is a single table of an excel csv file, and it contains 5763 rows and 16 columns.
-It came in a zipped format, I extracted the file and proceeded to import into my Power BI desktop for cleaning and visualization.
+It came in a zipped format, I extracted the file and proceeded to import the data to the Power BI desktop for cleaning and visualization.